To browse the full list of courses available by academic department, visit Courses of Instruction.

 interdisciplinary, 5 courses

-Students will take each of these seven courses.
+Students will take each of these six courses.
 Please note that some courses may require a prerequisite.

 POL 180 Introduction to International Relations